IBM/lmctl/docs/what-is-new.md

 - Old command style: `lmctl resourcedriver get my-env some-driver-id`
 - New command style: `lmctl get resourcedriver some-driver-id -e my-env`

 We hope, by moving the verb to the front of the command, the readability of the command increases.
-Also, by moving the environment name to an option, it reduces the confusion between this value of the name/ID of the object being interaced with (e.g. which arg is the resourcedriver ID and which is the environment name?)
+Also, by moving the environment name to an option, it reduces the confusion between this value and the name/ID of the object being interaced with (e.g. which arg is the resourcedriver ID and which is the environment name?)

 > Note: the `lmctl project` and `lmctl pkg` commands have not yet been changed, so they still accept the environment name as an argument